Maine has four seasons, and being outdoors year round is the plan.

 Camping on Maine's many islands, kids catching fire flies, cooking on a fire create the perfect setting for figuring out life.

-When you hike Mt Katahdin at Baxter Park, or are on Cadillac Mountain at Acadia National Park, the setting, taking in the 360 degree panoramic view is spiritual, hitting you deeply.
+When you hike Mt Katahdin at Baxter Park, or are on Cadillac Mountain at Acadia National Park, the setting blows you away.
+Taking in the 360 degree panoramic view is spiritual, hitting you deeply.

 Fall means harvesting crops and youth working on Maine farms.
 Blueberry raking, potato picking, broccolibox packing.